brson/stdx/README.md

 `stdx` contains some of the most important crates in Rust.
 I mean it.
 If Rust had a more expansive standard library, many of the `stdx` crates would be in it, or at least the features they provide.
-Many of the crates of `stdx` are maintained by the same authors as the Rustard standard library, and they are designed to be ideomatic and interoperable.
-These are core elements of the crates ecosystem that all Rusticians should be aware of.
+Many of the crates of `stdx` are maintained by the same authors as the Rust standard library, and they are designed to be idiomatic and interoperable.
+These are core elements of the crate ecosystem that all Rustaceans should be aware of.

 [crates.io]: https://www.crates.io